bengineer19/go_utils/arrays_slices_cheatsheet.md

   `make()` allocates an array and returns a slice which refers to that array.

-  To make a slice of `int`s with a length of 10 (which refers to an array of length 10):
+  To make a slice of ints with a length of 10 (which refers to an array of length 10):
   ```go
   slice := make([]int, 10)
   ```